aw-studio/funds/README.md

 - **Orders**: Manage orders to send the rewards to your donors.
 - **Customizable**: Fully customizable to fit your needs.
 - **Responsive Design**: Optimized for both desktop and mobile devices.
+- **Modular Approach**: Core functionalities are divided into modules to ensure better maintainability and easy extendability.

 ## Prerequisites